mp30028/notes/content/consumer_interface.md

 [Back to Contents Page](../README.md)

 ## Consumer Interfaces
-Consumer are typically used to perform an operation on an objects passed in as input but without returning anything.
+Consumer Interfaces are typically used to perform an operation on an objects passed in as input but without returning anything.

 In Example_01 the `refresh()` function takes an existing Person object and updates it by changing it's attributes.
 How and which attributes are changed by the `refresh()` function depends on the implementation of the consumer interface passed for the parameter `Consumer<Person> refresher`.
 The example has two implementations to illustrate the concept.